 Nursing has often been described in highly moral, almost religious terms.
-In 1910 Matron Thurston of Christchurch Hospital called it ‘the noblest profession … Self must be put aside; jealousy and disloyalty unknown.
+In 1910 Matron mabel Thurston of Christchurch Hospital called it ‘the noblest profession … Self must be put aside; jealousy and disloyalty unknown.
 Instead of looking on each other as individuals setting forth on our task alone, let us remember we are members of the same family … and the training school our mother, ready to go forth, armed only with high ideals, banded together for the good and comfort of the sufferers; loyal to the traditions of nursing as shown us by the self-sacrificing life of Florence Nightingale.’1

 Nursing training and registration

 The nursing reform movement led by Florence Nightingale, which originated in Britain in the 1860s, was significant in the transformation of hospitals.
-This produced a new style of nurse who was efficient, obedient, clean, hard-working and sober.
+It produced a new style of nurse who was efficient, obedient, clean, hard-working and sober.
 Nursing leaders (matrons) were posted around the British Empire and took ideas about cleanliness and discipline within hospitals with them.
 Auckland Hospital appointed its first matron in 1865, but it was not until 1883 that the first Nightingale-trained matron, Annie Crisp, transformed the hospital environment.